18%

 Dosage:

-• 20–40 grams per ton of compost, organic substrate, or potting mix
+• 20 to 40 grams per ton of compost, organic substrate, or potting mix

 Frequency: